syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/DefineConnector.md

 ### Free-hand drawing

-Diagram have support for free-hand drawing which makes you to draw any thing on tha diagram page independently.
+Diagram have support for free-hand drawing which makes you to draw any thing on the diagram page independently.
 Free-hand drawing will be enabled by using `DrawingTool` property and setting its value as `FreeHand`.

 {% tabs %}
 {% highlight xaml %}